betadecay1993/Navigation-p1/README.md

 ...
 ```

 To make the learning more stable, the idea of experience replay was used.
-Instead of online learning, an agent collects the experiences into internal buffer and then learns from some radomly sampled experiences from time to time.
+Instead of online learning, an agent collects the experiences into internal buffer and then from time to time learns from some radomly sampled experiences.

-To further improve learning stability, the **Double DQN** algorithm was performed.
+To further improve learning stability, the **Double DQN** algorithm was imploemented.
 Instead of originaly described update rule, one utilizes the following equation:

 **![equation](https://latex.codecogs.com/gif.latex?\Delta&space;\omega&space;=&space;\alpha&space;(R&space;&plus;&space;\gamma&space;q(S',arg&space;\&space;\text{max}_a&space;q(S',A,\omega),\omega^-)&space;-&space;q(S,A,\omega))\nabla_w&space;q(S,A,\omega))**